Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: aQGCs and the process of muon pair to neutrinos and photons at the muon colliders

 where $\theta$ and $\phi$ are zenith and azimuth angles of $\gamma _{\lambda _3}$, $\lambda = \lambda_{1} - \lambda_{2}$, $\lambda^{'} = \lambda_{3} - \lambda_{4}$ and $d^{J}_{\lambda\lambda^{'}}(\theta)$ is the Wigner D-functions.
 The partial wave unitarity bound is $|T^{J}| \leq 2$~\cite{Corbett:2014ora}.

 In Refs.~\cite{Guo:2019agy,Yang:2021ukg}, the results of partial wave unitarity bounds on coefficients of the $\gamma\gamma WW$ vertices have been obtained in the study of $\gamma\gamma\to W^+W^-$ VBS process at the LHC.
-The dimension-8 operators contribute to five different $WW\gamma\gamma$ vertices, each of which is contributed by only one operator, therefore the partial wave unitarity bounds on coefficients of the $\gamma\gamma WW$ vertices can be directly translated to the partial wave unitarity bounds on operator coefficients by assuming one operator at a time.
-In strongest partial wave unitarity bounds w.r.t. the $WW\to \gamma\gamma$ process are,
+The dimension-8 operators contribute to five different $WW\gamma\gamma$ vertices, with each vertex being contributed to by only one operator.
+Consequently, the partial wave unitarity bounds on coefficients of the $\gamma\gamma WW$ vertices can be directly translated to the partial wave unitarity bounds on operator coefficients for the $WW\to \gamma\gamma$ by assuming one operator at a time.
+The strongest partial wave unitarity bounds w.r.t. the $WW\to \gamma\gamma$ process are,